timmo-nhn/XcaDocumentSource/README.md

 - Avoid abbreviations in names (e.g., `userProfile`, not `usrProf`, can be abbreviated for long variable names).

 ### Separation of concerns
-The code is divided into clear layers (API/controller, Service, Wrapper, Domain(classes))
+The code is usually divided into clear layers (API/controller, Service, Wrapper, Domain(classes))
 ```
 /Controllers
   - RegistryController.cs